Shahmeer43/Web-Development-Final-Lab-Exam/README.md

  final lab exam web

 Question1:
+In this question, we use useState hook. there is a userame and password given in the page. i used hook useState for to set Tokens.

 Question2:
 Completed crud using express and view engine as pug.
 There is an index file in which all read,create,update,delete